yingweiwo

 Mechanism of Action

-Solifenacin antagonizes the M2 and M3 muscarinic receptors in the bladder to treat an overactive bladder.
-It has a long duration of action as it is usually taken once daily.
-Patients taking solifenacin should be aware of the risks of angioedema and anaphylaxis.
+Solifenacin treats overactive bladder by antagonizing M2 and M3 muscarinic receptors in the bladder.
+Because it is usually taken once daily, its duration of action is relatively long.
+Patients taking solifenacin should be aware of the risk of angioedema and allergic reactions.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.